ilmari99/MoskaResearch/README.md

 - Create a benchmarking system, that records each games initial order, final ranking.
 Then create an analyzing system.
 - If benchmarking works, make it possible to run games without logging to increase speed.
 - thread : player -mapping could probably be made global, and used to prevent accidental modification of moskaGame and other attributes
+- When running multiple games, the log files are appended if usig the same name
+-